yukihamada/HyperFlux/README.md

 These factors enable HyperFlux to deliver performance and convenience that outperforms other blockchain projects and enables the next generation of blockchain technology.

+or more information, please refer to the [CONTRIBUTING GUIDE](./CONTRIBUTING.md).